coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 The additional filters will indicate that the map has been used as a filter and can be easily cleared if necessary.

-### Step 5.
-Enable to click on a result on the map to show detailed information in a side-panel, inside the side-panel execute a proximity search (to find resources within 50 miles)
+### 5. Enable to click on a result on the map to show detailed information in a side-panel, including a proximity search.

 ![RL26]({{ site.baseurl }}/images/ResourceLocator/RL26.png)